erszcz/msc-thesis/dfly-multiboot.md

 For ELF32 a call to this function expands to `elf32_loadimage(fp, &ef, dest)` [^ft:call-elf32].
 The load address is adjusted depending on the architecture[^ft:adjust-elf32].
-For ELF32 and an initial entry address equal to `0xc016c450` calculation of the offset evaluates to `0xffffffff40000000.` An example program header virtual address of `0xc0100000` offset by `0xffffffff40000000` gives `0x100000`, i.e. 1MiB -- a convenient low physical address to load the kernel at.
+For ELF32 and an initial entry address equal to `0xc016c450`, the offset equals `0xffffffff40000000.`
+An example program header virtual address of `0xc0100000` offset by `0xffffffff40000000` gives `0x100000`, i.e. 1MiB -- a convenient
+low physical address to load the kernel at.